-- Audit workstations and servers looking for PII files and other types of files containing confidential or sensitive information in storage devices connected to the computer or in email clients. - Monitor the actions taken on audited files.
-Evaluate if there is a risk of data leakage, based on the user, process (goodware or malware), and the type of operation performed on the PII file. - Detect trends that could help anticipate potential security breaches that could lead to the infiltration/exfiltration of PII files. - Enable compliance with the GDPR.
+- Audit workstations and servers looking for PII files. - Monitor the actions taken on audited files. - Evaluate if there is a risk of data leakage, based on the user, process (goodware or malware), and the type of operation performed on the PII file. - Detect trends that could help anticipate potential security breaches that could lead to the infiltration/exfiltration of PII files. - Enable compliance with the GDPR.